 (Director: Dr. Andrew McCarthy)

-The Department of Antiquities, Ministry of Transport, Communications and Works, announces the completion of the 2018 University of Edinburgh archaeological investigations at the multi-period site of Prastio-Mesorotsos in the Pafos district.
-Excavations were conducted from 27 June to 8 August 2018 under the direction of Dr. Andrew McCarthy, Fellow of the School of History, Classics and Archaeology at the University of Edinburgh.
+The Department of Antiquities, Ministry of Transport, Communications and Works, announces the completion of the 2019 University of Edinburgh archaeological investigations at the multi-period site of Prastio-Mesorotsos in the Pafos district.
+Excavations were conducted from 10 July to 10 August 2019 under the direction of Dr. Andrew McCarthy, Fellow of the School of History, Classics and Archaeology at the University of Edinburgh and Lecturer at the College of Southern Nevada.
 The project involves the cooperation of an international team of specialists and field school students.
-The site is situated around a prominent rocky outcrop in the Dhiarizos Valley, and commands dramatic views to both the mountains and the sea.
-Its location in the valley and easy access to abundant natural resources probably had a great deal to do with the site’s extraordinary longevity.
-In the tenth excavation season at the site, the team excavated in four areas, exposing prehistoric remains from the Neolithic, Chalcolithic and the Early and Middle Bronze Ages, as well as the remains of a 19th century house.